Event - Cross-visit

 EU CAP Network cross-visit ‘Organic farming supply and value chain optimisation’

-The EU CAP Network cross-visit between Operational Groups ‘Organic farming supply and value chain optimisation’ will take place on Wednesday 28 - Thursday 29 June 2023.
+The EU CAP Network cross-visit between Operational Groups ‘Organic farming supply and value chain optimisation’ took place on Wednesday 28 - Thursday 29 June 2023.

 • - CEST